 Globespinning is a mobile travel app that lets users create and share itineraries from pictures taken with their phones.

-The founders of the app decided to work with The UX Department to create a mobile app and an accompanying marketing website.
-We helped define functionality and user flow within the app, and we designed the necessary visual styles.
+The founders of the app decided to work with The UX Department to create a mobile app and accompanying marketing website.
 The goal was to organize the required functionalities in a way that was intuitive and comprehensible.
+We helped define functionalities and user flows within the app, and designed the necessary visual styles.

 Context and Challenge

 Globespinning, Inc. is a Seattle-based company run by two sisters, Mandy Rossi and Amy Boes, who travel often and were constantly being asked to share the details of their trips with their friends.
 Seeking to inspire others, they created Globespinning for all types of travelers, from detailed planners to spontaneous trippers.

 We worked with the founders for over a year to build a mobile application for iOS and a marketing website.